vermasuraj11011/Portfolio/README.md

 I have used HTML, CSS and Javascript to make this.

-U can run the index.html file in the browser, to see or can click the deployed link to view my portfolio.
+U can run the index.html file in the browser or can click the deployed link below discription to view my portfolio.